java/samples/README.md

 ## Contributing

-If you spot an error or you know of an alternative way/an extra question/solution that you can offer, please reach out to us by email [java_devrel_grp](mailto:java_devrel_grp@oracle.com).
+If you spot an error, or you know of an alternative way/an extra question/solution that you can offer, please reach out to us by email [java_devrel_grp](mailto:java_devrel_grp@oracle.com).

 ## Security